By Christopher Brown of OCDCarCare.com

 How False Ceramic Coating Applied ‘Hardness’ Values Became Perceived ‘Reality’

-At this point you may be wondering, “if these claims about ceramic coating hardness are false, then why does most of the auto detailing industry use and support these claims?“
+At this point you may be wondering, “if these common claims about ceramic coating hardness are false, then why does most of the auto detailing industry use and support these claims?“

 The answer is a single word: Marketing.